ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 - s6
 # did any team play in more than one league?
 - s7. no
-# how many players are there for the entire dataset?
+# how many players are there for the entire dataset?gg
 - s8.
 11060
 # Does match table refer to fifa id or api id?
 - s9. non-fifa api ida, player_api_id